toggenation/pi-xclock/README.md

 # Full Screen Digital Clock for Raspberry Pi

-Install Unclutter to remove cursor when screen is inactive
+Install `unclutter` to remove cursor when screen is inactive

-Run X not wayland (not sure if this is needed)
+Run X not Wayland (not sure if this is needed)

-Install x1-apps to get `xclock`
+Install x11-apps to get `xclock`

+Using `raspi-config` set autologin for your account

 ```sh